 In the event of a case of COVID-19 related to one of our campuses, Trent’s Case Management Plan, developed in partnership with Public Health, outlines the response of the University and Public Health to COVID-19 case scenarios.
 COVID Case Reporting and Expectation resources have been developed to outline what employee or student should do in a number of scenarios related to COVID-19, such as experiencing symptoms, having received a positive test result, or having been in close contact with someone who has tested positive.Case Management Policies

-We look forward to welcoming students, staff and faculty back to Trent this fall.
+We look forward to welcoming students, staff and faculty back to Trent this academic year.
 Our buildings will be open so you can find a space to study and access the internet, as well as access Student Support Hubs in key buildings to help you navigate the changes and learn where to get the support you need.
 When you’re here, you’ll see new signage that will help you understand how to use our spaces safely as you navigate the new normal of physical distancing.

 Trent will continue to provide important updates around the evolving COVID-19 pandemic.
 Be sure to watch your trentu.ca email for the latest news and check trentu.ca/coronavirus for regular updates.